 Archive holding original: Hanslope & District Historical Society; reference: electronic copy

-Source material obtained from:- Hanslope Historical Society’s website, that has provided much of the Hanslope related information included in the article.
+Source material from: Hanslope and District Historical Society website provided much of the Hanslope related information included in the article.
 The Durham Light Infantry Museum.
-Copies of the Northampton Mercury newspaper held at the Central Library Northampton. ” Well done the 68th, The Durhams in the Crimea and New Zealand 1854-1866” by John Bilcliffe.
-Crimean War photographs by Roger Fenton Mar-June 1855, from allworldwars.com Andrew Plant Durham and North East researcher for the photograph of William’s actual medals.
-The last of the Brave, or resting places of our fallen heroes in the Crimea and at Scutari John Colborne and Frederic Brine.
+Copies of the Northampton Mercury held at the Central Library Northampton.
+Well done the 68th, The Durhams in the Crimea and New Zealand 1854-1866 by John Bilcliffe.
+Crimean War photographs by Roger Fenton Mar-June 1855, from allworldwars.com.
+Andrew Plant, Durham and North East researcher for the photograph of William’s actual medals.
+The last of the Brave, or resting places of our fallen heroes in the Crimea and at Scutari by John Colborne and Frederic Brine.